Bruce Sabath: Stage

 In 2006, he played Larry in the Broadway Revival of Company which won the Tony Award for Best Revival of a Musical.
 Subsequently, Bruce has had a varied theatre career including contemporary plays (playing Richard Nixon in Frost/Nixon in its southeast premiere at the Caldwell Theatre in Florida), classics (playing Beralde in Moliere's The Invalid at the Schoolhouse Theatre in New York), and musical theatre (notably playing Tevye in Fiddler on the Roof at Stages St. Louis, for which he won the 2014 BroadwayWorld Award for best Actor in a Musical).

 Bruce played infamous movie mogul Jack L. Warner in the New York premiere of the new musical Cagney, first at the York Theatre (2015), then for over 500 performances at the Westside Theatre (2016–17), as well as in a brief run in Los Angeles at the El Portal Theatre.

 In 2018, Bruce played Lazer Wolf in the historic Fiddler on the Roof in Yiddish at the National Yiddish Theatre Folksbiene.
-The production extended from its original eight weeks to six months, and then transferred to Stage 42 for an open-ended commercial run.
+The production extended from its original eight weeks to six months, and then transferred to Stage 42 for an open-ended commercial run, which ended January 6th, 2020.
+At Stage 42, Bruce understudied the role of Tevye, which he performed 28 times.
 The production won the Drama Desk Award for Best Revival of a Musical, as well as several other awards.